-For a modular PMA, the applicant is required by statute to pay a full fee for an original PMA when the first module is submitted.
-40 Although there is no filing review completed on the individual modules, actions can be taken.
+For a modular PMA, the applicant is required by statute to pay a full fee for an original PMA when the first module is submitted.44 Although there is no filing review completed on the individual modules, actions can be taken.
 Module actions include an acceptance letter or a deficiency letter.

 Upon receipt of the last module, the modular PMA is converted to an original PMA review track.
-At that point, the filing review for that PMA is initiated.41
+At that point, the filing review for that PMA is initiated.
+See the guidance document, "Premarket Approval Application Modular Review"45, for a complete discussion of the modular PMA review program.